diplomapster/beepboop/README.md

 ## Setup/Installation Requirements

 * Visit https://github.com/diplomapster/beepboop to view the contents of this webpage.
-The site itself is not currently live.
+The site itself is now currently live at https://diplomapster.github.io/beepboop/

 ## Specs